AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #56

-Batch inference endpoint — production-grade
+Batch inference endpoint — production-grade done

 Persistent batch queue.
 Result polling.
 Priority lanes.
 Cost-optimized batching across specialists.